School of Nursing Faculty and Staff

 Monica Heck, DNP, FNP-C, RN

-Monica Heck brings 20 years of experience as a nurse and nurse practitioner to Murphy Deming College of Health Sciences/Mary Baldwin University.
+Dr Monica Heck brings over 20 years of experience as a nurse and nurse practitioner to Murphy Deming College of Health Sciences/Mary Baldwin University.
 She began her nursing career as a Certified Nursing Assistant (CNA) and Licensed Practical Nurse (LPN) from Valley Career & Technical Center.
 She received an Associate Degree in Nursing (ADN) at Blue Ridge Community College, a Bachelor of Science in Nursing (BSN) at Eastern Mennonite University RN to BSN Program, a Master of Science in Nursing (MSN) and Family Nurse Practitioner (FNP) certificate from the University of Virginia, and a Doctor of Nursing Practice (DNP) from Frontier Nursing University.
-She has worked clinically as a nurse practitioner in primary care and currently at Augusta Health Urgent Care and Convenient Care Clinics.
-In 2017 she began teaching as Adjunct Faculty for Murphy Deming College of Health Sciences-RN to BSN program and is now an Assistant Professor of Nursing at Murphy Deming College of Health Sciences.
+She has worked clinically as a nurse practitioner in primary care and is currently at Augusta Health Urgent Care and Convenient Care Clinics.
+In 2017 she began teaching as Adjunct Faculty for Murphy Deming College of Health Sciences RN to BSN program and is now the RN-BSN Program Director and Assistant Professor of Nursing.
+Dr Heck teaches at the undergraduate and graduate levels in the School of Nursing.
 She is interested in promoting life-long nursing education and professionalism in nursing.